Elaina23/ROS_Obst_Avoid/README.md

 # Robo_Obst_Avoid
-This repository contains the python script for a simple obstacle avoidance project.
+This repository contains the python script for a simple obstacle avoidance project in ROS.